 Have you ever been traveling and someone tells you “oh you definitely have to see the sunset” and then doesn’t tell you where or how to see that sunset?
 I mean, I’ve always heard that Santorini sunsets were amazing but had to search for a place that wasn’t over crowded to see them.
+Sunsets in Australia are different because there are just less people.

 This brings me to today’s post.
 I want to talk about 6 places to see amazing sunsets or sunrises in Australia.
 I’m a sucker for a great sun shot.
 Especially if there’s a beach included.
 The best part?
 Each of these locations is great no matter the time of day.

-6 Places to See Amazing Australian Sunsets
+6 Places to See Amazing Sunsets in Australia

 1. Behind the Sydney Opera House, New South Wales